bobzinx/http-spider/README.md

 # HTTP-Spyder

-A Python-based web crawler designed to recursively explore and collect all URLs from a given website.
-The crawler follows only internal links within the same domain, ensuring it doesn't navigate outside the main site.
+A Python-based web spider designed to recursively explore and collect all URLs from a given website.
+The spider follows only internal links within the same domain, ensuring it doesn't navigate outside the main site.
 It stores all discovered URLs in a file (`urls_collected.txt`).

 ---

 ## Features

 - **Recursive Crawling**: Automatically follows links to all internal pages of the website.
-- **Domain-Specific Navigation**: The crawler only follows links within the same domain as the starting URL.
+- **Domain-Specific Navigation**: The spider only follows links within the same domain as the starting URL.
 - **URL Collection**: All discovered URLs are saved to a text file (`urls_collected.txt`).
 - **Throttling**: A small delay between requests to avoid overloading the server.